kinsta-content/node-js-photo-sharing-app/Chapters/05 - Chapter 5/README.md

 Configuration files are searched in several locations, including in the user directory, and if present they all are read and used.
 They are read in a consistent order.
 These locations depend on the operating system.
 It is possible to tell MariaDB which files it should read.

-- On mac OS, by default, the configuration file is called `my.cnf`
+- On macOS, by default, the configuration file is called `my.cnf`
 - On Linux, the default is also `my.cnf`
 - On Windows, by default the configuration files can be called `my.ini` or `my.cnf`, `my.ini` is more common.